bitcoin/bitcoin/README.md

    25 percent to miner
    75 percent to masternode
-50 percent of the transaction fees paid to masternode Masternode minium subsidy(before seniority): 5.275 Syscoins (can not go below this amount even accounting for deflation) NEVM subsidy (EIP1559): 10.55 Syscoins (static, not deflating) SHA256 Proof of Work
+50 percent of the transaction fees paid to masternode Masternode minimum subsidy(before seniority): 5.275 Syscoins (can not go below this amount even accounting for deflation) NEVM subsidy (EIP1559): 10.55 Syscoins (static, not deflating) SHA256 Proof of Work
 Mineable either exclusively or via merge-mining any SHA256 PoW coin